jurawrssic/tennis-court-booking/README.md

 - Disabled all past days on the calendar so the user can't book the court on a day that has already passed, and also prevents them from booking at an hour that has already passed;
 - We also shouldn't display time slots outside of working court hours, assuming that opening is at 8am and closing is at 6pm, but that can be changed since there's a constant for that;
+- Matches shouldn't conflict in time, partially or completely overlap each other, this is where I spent the most time;
 - Anticipate there will be many court locations and match durations.
-The app should be able to handle any number of court locations and match durations, as long as they adhere to the existing patterns;
+The app should be able to handle any number of court locations and match durations, as long as they adhere to the existing patterns.
 - Responsive design was implemented based on what was deemed most appropriate, as specific design for smaller screens was not provided.

 ## Features I thought about but didn't have the time to code